ScribesZone/ScribesTools/github/index.rst

 If you want you can have a look at the article `bitbucket vs. github`_ or to have a look at a more general `comparison of hosting services`_.

-Here we will use GitHub since:

-* this is the most popular service,
+Here we will use GitHub since this is the most popular service.
-* it provides an excellent *git client* which is amazingly easy to use.
+Git also provides an excellent *git client* which is amazingly easy to use.

 If you need to have a private repository, and want to have that for free, then you have to use BitBucket for that repository.
 By contrast to Github